 Generate ServiceNow OAuth Tokens

-To connect ServiceNow to a Knowledge Hub knowledge base, you must either provide your ServiceNow credentials to NiCE Professional Services or enter them in Knowledge Hub yourself.
-This page describes how to generate those credentials, also called OAuth tokens.
-You should treat the OAuth tokens like passwords.
-Be sure to store them in a secure location.
-If you lose them, you'll have to regenerate them.
+To connect ServiceNow to a knowledge base, you must either provide your ServiceNow credentials to NiCE Professional Services or enter them in Knowledge Hub yourself.

 This method is a developer effort.
-It requires knowledge of Python and ServiceNow admin privileges.
+It requires knowledge of Python and ServiceNow admin privileges and access to a ServiceNow instance.

 Complete each of these tasks in the order given.